 About the A-Mark Prizes

-The A-Mark Prizes recognize and honor outstanding investigative journalism that reveals hidden truths, holds power to account, or drives public awareness or reform.
+We’re proud to launch the second year of the A-Mark Prizes, recognizing and celebrating outstanding investigative journalism that uncovers hidden truths, holds power to account, and drives meaningful public awareness or reform.

 In addition to professional recognition, winners receive monetary prizes and have their work prominently featured on our website.
 Select entries may also be used in promotional campaigns across our digital platforms and publications, shining a spotlight on your reporting far beyond your newsroom.

-We will award up to $15,000 in each New England state.
+Each year, up to $15,000 in awards is available in every New England state to highlight work that protects the public’s right to know.
 If there are not enough entries in a state, or the judges determine that no entry is prize-worthy, we reserve the right to reduce the number of awards in any state, or not give any awards.

 The prizes in each state (CT, ME, MA, NH, RI, VT) are as follows: